-The simulated particle rotation is validated against the experimental results (Fig.~\ref{fig:main_fig2}b-d, Supplementary Movies 3-5, respectively).
+The simulated particle rotation is validated against the experimental results (Fig.~\ref{fig:fig2}b-d, Supplementary Movies 3-5, respectively).
 Notably, the theoretical model (squares) accurately captures the essential statistical physics (peak positions) of the particle stochastic rotational dynamics in the experiments (circles).
 The slight discrepancies in the PDF shapes arise from polydispersity in particle shape and magnetic properties in experiments which influences how individual particles respond to an external magnetic field, whereas the simulations assume idealized spherical particles with the same magnetic characteristics for each particle (Methods and Supplementary Information).
-Further comparisons between simulated and experimental results all demonstrate good qualitative agreement (Supplementary Information, Supplementary Movies 9 and 10).
+Further comparisons between simulation and experimental results all demonstrate good qualitative agreement (Supplementary Information, Supplementary Movies 9 and 10).

 Additionally, to gain deeper insight into the stochastic nature of particle rotation in turbulence, we analyze the waiting time, $\tau$\textemdash{}the duration between successive transitions of $\beta$ between its metastable states\textemdash{}to characterize the nature of turbulence-induced noise in the absence of external forcing (i.e., $\omega_H = 0$).
 The Poisson-like distribution of $\tau$ confirms that, within the investigated parameter space, stochastic transitions induced by turbulent (vorticity) fluctuations can be effectively modeled using white noise with an equivalent intensity (Supplementary Information).